 Elevating the Standard of Endoscopy

-The EVIS X1 endoscopy system introduces a range of new technologies that aim to revolutionize the way gastrointestinal disorders can be detected, characterized and treated.
+The EVIS X1 endoscopy system introduces a range of technologies that aim to revolutionize the way physicians can detect, characterize and treat gastrointestinal disorders.

 As a leading medical technology company, we want to support every endoscopist.

 The EVIS X1 endoscopy system provides a combination of diagnostic and therapeutic innovations, alongside well-established technologies, to streamline and improve endoscopic procedures and scope handling.1

 Early detection is critical for cancer prevention and decreasing mortality.2 However, precursor lesions are often tiny and easy to overlook.